 • A brief history of your company

-• Existing or proposed business projects and activities
+• Existing or proposed business activities and projects

 • Affiliated companies registered with PEZA